qtgye/twigjs-build/README.md

 *As stated from the twigjs [wiki](https://github.com/twigjs/twig.js/wiki#download):*
 >The files twig.js and twig.min.js may not be up-to-date (they will be rebuilt when releasing a new version).
 Run make (or make -B to force building) to create these files.

+This repository provides the build files needed for installations like bower.